gfulian/quantas/docs/source/usage/soec_options.rst

                             extension.
     --punit [GPa]           Measurement unit for pressure values.  [default:
                             (GPa)]
+    --polar                 Calculate elastic properties on (xy), (xz) and (yz) planes.
-    -p, --plot              Create plots of the results.
+    -p, --plot              Create polar plots of the results.
     --dpi INTEGER           Resolution (DPI) of the output figures.  [default:
                             80]
     -q, --quiet             Output will not be printed on screen.